-Meghan came to Open Sky in the fall of 2018 struggling with communication, interpersonal skills, and other challenges.
+Meghan came to Open Sky in struggling with communication and interpersonal skills.
 These challenges kept her from progressing in her student teaching program and thriving in life.
 Below, Meghan reflects on what brought her to Open Sky, the diagnosis that changed her life, and the support she received from her peers and therapist, Chris Blankenship.
 Read on to be inspired by Meghan’s story and the future that lies ahead of her.

 Open Sky honestly changed my life.
 When I first arrived, I had lost most of my self-confidence.
 I did not believe that I could do anything.
 I did not have to believe in myself because my group did.
-Then I was diagnosed with Autism Spectrum Disorder and I felt like I had found a missing part of myself, but I still struggled to grasp it.
-I actually asked Chris if “he was joking.”
+Then I was diagnosed with autism spectrum disorder and I felt like I had found a missing part of myself, but I still struggled to grasp it.
+I actually asked my therapist, Chris, if “he was joking.”
 I did not believe him.

 My team supported me every step of the way.
 When I relapsed they were there to pick me up.
 They were really there for me during this pivotal point in my life.
 When I did not know who I was, they did and they were always there to support me and comfort me.
 I have made friends for life at Open Sky.
 I would trust all of them with my life.

 Being diagnosed at Open Sky was really one of the best things that could happen to me.
-I got to write to my parents about Autism and I got to talk to Chris and my group about my strengths and weaknesses and how Autism personally affects me and my personality.
+I got to write to my parents about autism and I talk to my therapist and group about my strengths, weaknesses, and how autism affects me and my personality.

 Wilderness therapy really is amazing.
 I had personal goals every week that helped make me who I am today.
 I was able to openly share my feelings with others who were struggling with other issues.
 They supported me and I supported them, and we became a family.